slamora/brackets-wiki/Preview-Images-Research.md

     - replace modal  error with modal dialog with image
     - a non modal image viewer in place of the text editor backed by a standard document that has no text
     - a non modal image viewer in place of the text editor backed by a custom document
     - a clean generic model where Document and Editor have base classes.

+###  show modal dialog with image
+* add logic to DocumentCommandHandlers.doOpen() to detect file type to open modal dialog.

+Advantages
+* most simple in terms of implementation.
+Neither Document, nor Editor API need to change.

+Disadvantages
+* user experience
+* no "Save as...".

+Open question:
+* when does the modal dialog open?
+Single click, double click, hover